ruanhq-statsml/ptrpred_heqiao/pTRPred_pkg/README.md

 # pTRPred
+This provides methods for detecting early warning signal for the battery thermal runaway.

-Provides methods for constructing monitoring signals from raw channels, ARIMAX residuals, and rolling singular value decomposition (SVD), combined with robust multi-scale slope-based detection to identify emerging changes in time series.
+Combined with robust multi-scale slope-based detection to identify emerging changes in time series.
 Includes visualization tools for overlaying detection scores with original signals.
-Applications include real-time monitoring of thermal runaway in battery studies and other change detection problems.

 A small utility library that provides: